shelleywong/CSCI567-Course-Materials/Assignments/Assignment0.md

     * Optionally, set an expiration date -- if you include an expiration date, make sure it is after the end of the semester for this class.
     * Click the `Add key` button to finish adding the SSH key.
 Now, you should see your key in the list of "Your SSH keys".
   * Enable Two-Factor Authentication
-    * In order to use the CINS467 course repo, you will need to increase your account's security by enabling two-factor authentication (2FA).
+    * In order to use the CSCI567 course repo, you will need to increase your account's security by enabling two-factor authentication (2FA).
 Go to your account (gitlab.com/yourusername), click the `Edit profile` button, then select `Account` from the left sidebar.
 Make sure you **enable Two-factor authentication**.
       * For two-factor authentication, you can **Register a one-time password authenticator** (such as Duo Mobile, Authy, Google Authenticator, etc) or **Register a WebAuthn device** (a hardware device such as a YubiKey).
       * You should already have Duo Mobile for campus authentication -- if you set up Duo for GitLab, note that you may not get a notification (like you do when signing in to campus apps).
 You can look for a 6 digit passcode (hidden by default) in the app (note that the passcode will get refreshed frequently).

-## Generate a CINS467 Course Repo
+## Generate a CSCI567 Course Repo

-For this course, you will complete all programming assignments (with the possible exception of your final project) in your private GitLab repo that is part of the CSUChico/CINS467 group.
-The group is private -- you will only be able to access it after you have generated a CINS467 repo and joined the group.
+For this course, you will complete all programming assignments (with the possible exception of your final project) in your private GitLab repo that is part of the CSUChico/CSCI567 group.
+The group is private -- you will only be able to access it after you have generated a CSCI567 repo and joined the group.

-1. Go to the [Repo Generator](https://repo.bryandixon.phd/) page and select your course (CINS 467)
+1. Go to the [Repo Generator](https://repo.bryandixon.phd/) page and select your course (CSCI 567)
 2. Fill out the form with your First Name, Last Name, GitLab username, and the Course Token (provided during lecture).
-  * If you are retaking CINS 467, you may receive an error that you have already generated a repo.
+  * If you are retaking CSCI 567, you may receive an error that you have already generated a repo.
 Email or talk to the instructor about getting your repo updated for the current semester (you will not submit the form again in this case).
   * Make sure you enter everything correctly -- if you enter a valid, existing GitLab username but it is not your GitLab username, a different person will receive the invite.
   * Click the button to Generate a GitLab Repo.
-  * If you run into any issues with generating a GitLab repo in the CSUChico/CSUC-CINS467 group, talk to the instructor!
+  * If you run into any issues with generating a GitLab repo in the CSUChico/CSUC-CSCI567 group, talk to the instructor!
-3. After submitting the form, go to [gitlab.com/CSUChico/CSUC-CINS467](https://gitlab.com/CSUChico/CSUC-CINS467) and see if you have access to the CSUC-CINS467 group.
+3. After submitting the form, go to [gitlab.com/CSUChico/CSUC-CSCI567](https://gitlab.com/CSUChico/CSUC-CSCI567) and see if you have access to the CSUC-CSCI567 group.
 You should see a private repo generated for you.
-The repo will have a name in this format: `CINS467-Semester-FirstName-LastName`.
+The repo will have a name in this format: `CSCI567-Semester-FirstName-LastName`.
 4. If you click on the repo, you should see that it is empty.
 Now you should use the command line instructions to "Create a new repository".
 The steps described below are given in the empty repo -- the main difference is that you need to add some additional information to the README for Assignment 0.

 ## Add a README file on the main branch